FuzzrNet/Forage/README.md

 - [ ] Files can be overwritten, with old revisions still retrievable
 - [ ] The number of older revisions can be configured
 - [ ] Embeddable library available, with documentation
+- [ ] Parallel processing for lots of files

 ### 0.1.1